 You can’t get this strain of hepatitis by eating a bad salad.
 HBV is only transmitted through blood or other body fluids.
 An infected mother will give it to her baby, for instance.
 Sharing needles puts you at risk, too.

-If left untreated, HBV can lead to cirrhosis and liver cancer, each of which can be potentially fatal.
-But what can make HBV tricky to catch is that many people don’t have symptoms.
+If left untreated, HBV can lead to cirrhosis and liver cancer, each of which .
+But what can make HBV tricky to catch is that many people don’t have .
 Not to mention, only 25 percent of adults are vaccinated against the disease.

 What you need to know: HBV isn’t new — not by a long shot.
 Last spring, researchers from the University of Cambridge in England found an extinct strain of the virus in remains of Bronze Age skeletons across Europe and Asia.